lanl/pymplot/README.md

 You can type `x_show...` in the commond line to check the meaning of arguments.

 ## Examples
-Please refer to the ruby script (`example/test.rb`) to reproduce some of the examples in the paper draft.
+Please refer to the [test.rb](example/test.rb) to reproduce some of the examples in the paper draft.

 ## License
-**pymplot** is distributed under the `BSD license`.
+`pymplot` is distributed under the `BSD license`.
 See details in LICENSE.

-## Reporting Bugs or Suggest Improvements
-Report bugs [here](https://github.com/lanl/pymplot/issues).
-If you are reporting a bug, please include:

-* Any details about your local setup that might be helpful in troubleshooting.
-* Detailed steps to reproduce the bug.

-The author welcomes functionality improvement/extension suggestions.
-If you are suggesting an improvement/extension, please include:

-* A detailed description of the suggested functionality(ies).
+# Author
+Kai Gao, <kaigao@lanl.gov>

+We welcome feedbacks, bug reports, and improvement ideas on `pymplot`.

+If you use this package in your research and find it useful, please cite it as

+* Kai Gao, Lianjie Huang, 2021, Pymplot: An open-source, lightweight plotting package based on Python and matplotlib , url: [github.com/lanl/pymplot](github.com/lanl/pymplot)